 Is this worth it?

-The mess that was the piles of plastic bottles, is actually a shrine.
+The mess that was the piles of plastic bottles is a shrine.
 Shrine for what, you ask?
-Well, apparently, many moons ago a truck-driver and his helper were on way to Leh in the bone-chilling winter season.
-Due to the snow, the exceptionally difficult terrain and the steep climb of the Gata Loops, the truck broke down.
+Well, many moons ago, a truck driver and his helper were on the way to Leh in the bone-chilling winter season.
+Due to the snow, the challenging terrain and the steep climb of the Gata Loops, the truck broke down.

 However, because there was a lot of stuff in the truck, the helper stayed behind with the truck.
 It kept on snowing heavily for days, making it impossible for the driver to return to Gata Loops.
 Hunger, cold, thirst took the helper’s life.